upperlinecode/front-end-teacher-lectures/p5js.md

 The circle follows the mouse because it's x and y positions are the mouseX and mouseY variables.
 It will change in size relative to the canvas because it's width and height use `width` and `height` as variables.

 **Mini Challenges: Look at the variables mini challenges in the student labs section**

+### If Statements (Conditionals)
+Let's make our code a little smarter

+## Bouncing Ball Walkthrough

+Build out a bouncing ball